How To Get Permission To Photograph Abandoned Buildings

 More and more people are drawn to it every single day.

 Sites like Flickr, Instagram, and Reddit, are littered with urbex photos.
-People love looking at them, and especially being the one taking them.
+People love looking at them, especially being the ones taking them.

 But with the desire to want to take photos of abandoned buildings, comes the need to seek permission to do so.